LuCian532506oHenDRIX/TzLCqwmY/6zs4l/lB-f7/TqW/yR50EP/cloud-management_msNgO_1747937115.txt.md

 Control planes power cloud computing.
 Cloud providers like AWS are built with control planes, as are projects like Kubernetes.
-In cloud computing the data plane is instead a “compute plane” consisting of applications and the infrastructure they run on - VMs, containers, databases, caches, queues, etc.
+In cloud computing the data plane is instead a “compute plane” consisting of applications and the

 Control planes are popular in cloud computing because they: